You Are Not Alone

 When a loved one is suffering from early signs of dementia, it can be a very daunting time for all who care for them.
 This is something which affects millions of people throughout the world and the figure is likely to rise over the next few years.
 By 2025, the forecast is for the total number of sufferers to be around 1 million in the UK alone.

 The question is, how would you know what to do for your loved one who is showing early signs of the condition?

-The first step is to understand the type of dementia we are dealing with as this will dictate the kind of care needed in order to minimise the trauma experienced by the sufferer.
-It will also establish the care options available giving you time to prepare accordingly.
+The first step is to understand the type of dementia you are dealing with.
+This will dictate the kind of care required to minimise the trauma experienced by the sufferer.
+It will also establish the care options available, giving you time to prepare accordingly.
 At Dunley Hall we specialise in Dementia Care.
 We understand the needs of dementia sufferers and their care-givers, and how to make their lives as pleasant and normal as possible.